AMarsh00/Black-Scholes-Numerical-Solvers/README.md

 # Black-Scholes-Numerical-Solvers
-Two numerical solvers for the Black-Scholes equation
+Three numerical solvers for the Black-Scholes equation

 All three of the files can be run as is, and you can modify the parameters to solve it for any α, r, S range, t range, et cetera.